Mickyreegs/CPS/README.md

 ![Am I Responive website Image revealing responsiveness across various screen sizes](../CPS/assets/readme-images/Am%20I%20Responsive.JPG)

 ### Consistent Navigation Bar & Footer
 The header of the site contains both the Logo and Navigation Bar, which is responsive to various screen sizes.
 The footer has links to X, YouTube, Instagram & Facebook and is also consistent across the 3 pages.
-The design is intuitive, allowing easy access to each page and social media site for the user, and employing a consistent design across all pages of the webite.
+The design is intuitive, allowing easy access to each page and social media site for the user, while employing a consistent design across all pages of the webite.

 ![Navigation bar image from Cork Percussion School webite](../CPS/assets/readme-images/NAV%20Bar.JPG)